gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 Do not connect both external +5V power and USB power inputs at the same time.
 See the PJRC website for more information, including how to cut a Teensy 4.1 pad to avoid shorting the two power inputs together.

-The external power supply must automatically protect from short circuits, overcurrent, and other failure conditions.
-Or, use an external fuse.
-Select protection or fuse level based on current and power values from analysis below.
+The external power supplies must automatically protect from short circuits, overcurrent, thermal, and all other failure conditions.

-The external power supply must be able to deliver 1.75 amps if not using a separate damper board and 3.5 amps if using a separate damper board.
+The external power supplies must be able to deliver 1.75 amps if not using a separate damper board and 3.5 amps if using a separate damper board.
 This value is calculated by summing all current values in sections below and by testing.
 See *stem piano* video at the approximate 2:20 time https://www.youtube.com/watch?v=TemXGmkoc-g

 A typical USB port on a computer may not be able to supply a full 3.5 A. Therefore, it is possible that the board will not be able to run all 88 keys sensors unless the board is powered by an external +5V power supply, through the +5V power jack.
 In this case (and in all cases when using the +5V external power), see instructions on https://www.pjrc.com website.